-My first encounter with Israelis was on the way to school, when an army jeep blocked my path.
-The soldiers spoke to me in a language I didn’t understand, snatched my bag and emptied it on the pavement.
+I was born in Silwan to a Palestinian family that had to move to Jericho when I was eleven years old.
+Until then, I had never met a Jew or an Israeli and I had no idea what ‘Occupation’ meant.
+My first encounter with Israelis was on the way to elementary school, when an army jeep blocked my path.
+The soldiers spoke to me in a language I didn’t understand; they snatched my bag and emptied it onto the pavement.

+When the Oslo Agreements were signed, I was very supportive.
+I wanted peace and a state.
+I volunteered for the police force.
 In 1996 we went to guard a settlement near Jericho.
-We got stuck between Palestinians throwing rocks and soldiers firing at the dissidents.
+We got stuck between Palestinians protesters throwing stones and soldiers retaliating by firing live bullets on the protesters.
 My friend was wounded.
 The ambulance that came to evacuate him was shot at.
 The paramedic was shot in the back 3 times.
 My friend was killed.

 I had been through too much.
 I felt that the Jewish nation could not be trusted and I no longer thought peace was possible.
 I decided I would be more active in the Second Intifada… yet exactly the opposite happened.
 A friend invited me to a meeting in Beit Jalla.
 When I arrived, I discovered there were Israelis there.
 At first I refused to sit or talk to them, so I sat on the side.
 I heard an Israeli woman say, “We’re allowed to defend ourselves and we’re allowed to defend our people, but what happened in Gaza – to blow up a whole building and kill several families to take out one terrorist, that’s not acceptable to me.
 That is not my people, that is not my army.”